Skip to content

 Institutional Degree Classification Profile

-Staffordshire University has seen an incremental rise in good degrees for its taught students since 2017/18 from 72.7% to 75.9% (a rise of 3.2%)1.
-Currently, our good degree rates are rising below the sector average.
-This upward trend evidences our investment in high quality teaching, notable infrastructure projects and innovative support and pastoral care initiatives, as well as reflecting demographic changes.
+The University of Staffordshire saw a rise in good degrees for its taught students from 67.1% in 2019/20 to a five-year high in 2021/22 of 76.1% (a rise of 9.1pp).
+This upward trend evidenced our investment in high quality teaching, notable infrastructure projects and innovative support and pastoral care initiatives, as well as reflecting demographic changes.
+Since 2021/22 the good degree rate has fallen to 70.6% in 2023/24.

-The gap between full and part time good degrees has increased over the last five years.
-(2017/18: 10.5pp gap, 2021/22: 15.1pp gap) Part-time good degrees have consistently exceeded our full-time results.
-(Table 1) This is due to changes to our part time provision which has seen a significant intake of students from an Armed Forces background, focusing on degrees related to their roles.
+Until 2022/23 part-time good degrees have consistently exceeded our full-time results.
+This was due to changes to our part-time provision which had seen a significant intake of students from an Armed Forces background, focusing on degrees related to their roles.
+As the University’s overall part-time undergraduate population has increased, the impact of this cohort on our overall degree rate has been less marked.

-At the School level, good degrees in the School of Health and Science and Wellbeing (HSW) are lower than the University average, with particular challenges in Nursing.
-All Schools have developed local plans to reduce gaps in performance which look to redevelop curricula and enhancing learning and teaching approaches to increase the academic stretch for students, as shown by its improving trajectory.
-(Table 2)
+All Schools have developed local plans to reduce gaps in performance which look to redevelop curricula and enhance learning and teaching approaches to increase the academic stretch for students.

 Assessment and Marking Practices

 Assessments, submitted electronically where appropriate, are scrutinised with similarity checking software.
 Marking is also undertaken electronically, with tutors providing marks and feedback to students online, where appropriate.
 University policy is to provide marks and feedback within 20 working days of submission.
 Exceptional circumstances are considered in accordance with our Exceptional Circumstances Procedure.
 For both University and partner-delivered courses, assessments are second marked, moderated internally and then scrutinised by external examiners (EEs) to ensure consistency.
 EEs are experienced, independent Higher Education professionals, who are appointed and trained according to a formal process, culminating in an annual written report.
 See our External Examiner Policy.
 EE feedback confirms that the University continues to maintain its academic standards.
-An overview of this feedback is provided in the Annual Quality and Standards and Student Success Report to Academic Board and Board of Governors.
+An overview of this feedback is provided to the University’s Quality and Enhancement Committee and to Academic Board and Board of Governors through the Annual Quality and Standards and Student Success Report.

 Academic Governance